OVERVIEW

 CD19 is a marker essential for B-cell proliferation and has high expression across B-cell malignancies including diffuse large B-cell lymphoma (DLBCL), follicular lymphoma (FL), and chronic lymphocytic leukemia (CLL).

-ABBV-319 is a CD19-GRM antibody-drug conjugate (ADC) composed of an optimized high-affinity immunoglobulin G1 antibody conjugated to a potent proprietary glucocorticosteroid payload.
+ABBV-319 is a CD19-GRM ADC composed of an optimized high-affinity immunoglobulin G1 antibody conjugated to a potent proprietary glucocorticosteroid payload.
 ABBV-319 is a multimodal ADC that takes advantage of both:

 • Enhanced antibody-dependent cellular cytotoxicity (ADCC) via afucosylation